 Workforce 7710 is the only printer in our list of the best printer for envelopes that perform duplex operations on the all-in-one features.

-If you want to speed up and automate your envelope’s work, then a dedicated 35-sheet auto document feeder can help feed papers for processing.
+If you want to speed up and automate your envelope’s work, a dedicated 35-sheet auto document feeder can help feed papers for processing.

 Printers require a lot of power to run, but Epson printers use up to 80% less energy than color laser printers.